invenia/blog/_posts/JuliaLangFeatures.md

 mean(estimated_classes_svm .== labels)
 ```

-Then we can also try DecisionTree.jl.
-This library expects data to come as a matrix with 1 observation per row.
+Next, lets try DecisionTree.jl, which expects data to be a matrix with 1 observation per row.

 ```julia
 using DecisionTree
 tree = DecisionTreeClassifier(max_depth=10)